Recipes from professional Chef Tallyrand:

 Saffron

-most regal of spices; it is this, that gives the Spanish
+is the most regal of spices, It is Saffron, that gives

 is the dried stigma of the purple crocus flower (crocus

-catch the pollen and there are only three per flower,
+catches the pollen and there are only three per flower.

-all have to be handpicked too, on the same day the flowers
+All have to be handpicked and on the same day the flowers

-appear (they pop up overnight!).
-These are then dried
+appear (they pop up overnight).
+These are then

-to intensify the flavour, saffron loses 80% of its volume
+saffron loses 80% of its volume.
+The recommended shelf

 -